Three Methods to Dodge and Burn

 Dodging is intended to lighten specific areas, while burning tends to darken specific areas.

-There are so many ways to dodge and burn your image within photoshop.
+There are so many ways to dodge and burn your image within Photoshop.
 These days, I use the dodge and burn layer that I have built into my Ultimate Workflow Action, but a few of my other favorite techniques are:

-1. The dodge and burn tools within photoshop
+1. The dodge and burn tools within Photoshop

 2. A 50% gray layer